Film Prizes & Awards

 Past Recipients

-This prize was awarded for the first time in 1990, and since 2005 has been sponsored by Wiley Blackwell Publishing, It will be given to the most outstanding film in the ethnographic tradition made by a student enrolled in a recognized educational institution.
-In assessing the films, in addition to anthropological relevance, the judges will consider the budget constraints, technical resources, and professional input available to the filmmakers.
-The value of the prize is £250.
+This prize was first awarded in 1990 and has been sponsored by Wiley Blackwell Publishing since 2005.
+It is given to the most outstanding film in the ethnographic tradition created by a student enrolled in a recognised educational institution.
+When evaluating the films, judges will consider not only their anthropological relevance but also the budget constraints, technical resources, and professional input available to the filmmakers.
+The award is valued at £250.

 Past Recipients